rix1/GravityGame/README.md

 ### AI

 Your friend, SpaceShip finder uses A* to follow your every move.
 When a part is picked up, the bot will find the way back to your space ship.

+### Known Bugs

+The collision detection is kinda borked, and causes the AI to stop up whenever it collides with something.
+You have to help out it by moving around in some cases.